Pelle Jensen: Jensen at 1899 Hoffenheim

 In May 2012, Hoffenheim announced Jensen's signing for their second team, which played in the fourth-tier Regionalliga in the 2012/13 season.
 He immediately became a regular starter in central defense.

-On November 10, 2012, during the 11th matchday of the 2012/13 Bundesliga season, Jensen made his debut for Hoffenheim's first team in a 1-1 away draw against Fortuna Düsseldorf, as four center-backs from the first team were injured.
+On November 10, 2012, during the 11th match day of the 2012/13 Bundesliga season, Jensen made his debut for Hoffenheim's first team in a 1-1 away draw against Fortuna Düsseldorf, as four center-backs from the first team were injured.
 Jensen stayed in the first team and started in the next home match against VfL Wolfsburg, his second and final Bundesliga appearance.
 He returned to the second team, and a difficult period began for him due to severe injuries to both ankles, leading to almost a year of rehabilitation.
-He ultimately ended his professional career after his contract with Hoffenheim expired in 2016 and began studying medicine at the University of Munich.
+He ultimately ended his professional career after his contract with Hoffenheim expired in 2016 and began studying medicine at LMU Munich.